 First, ensure you are in the margin trading screen by checking that Cross 3x or Isolated 10x is colored yellow.

 If Spot is marked with yellow, you will not see the transfer options since you are on the spot trading screen.

 Click on any of the red squares in the screenshot below, and you will get a popup in Binance where you can enter the information about your transfer.

 If you are about to go long on BTC, click Borrow under Buy BTC.

-- In the price field: Set your limited price you are willing to pay per Bitcoin
+- In the price field: Set the limited price you are willing to pay per Bitcoin.

 - In the amount field: Set your total amount of BTC to buy.
-This can be maximum 3x what you have in your USDT wallet.
+This can be a maximum of 3x what you have in your USDT wallet.

 If you like this article, share it on Twitter ➜